-Norms and standards of the Guidelines on the Role of Prosecutors States shall ensure that prosecutors are able1 withou intimidation, hindrance, harassment,2 interference or unjustified exposure to civil,3 or other liability.
-In countries where prosecutors are4 with discretionary functions, the law or published5 shall provide guideline to enhance fairness and consistency of approach in taking decision in the prosecution process, including6 or7 IAP Standards of Professional Responsibility and Statement of the Essential Duties and Rights of Prosecutors Independence The use of8, when permitted in a particular jurisdiction should be exercised independently and be free from9 If non-prosecutorial authorities have the right to give general or specific10 to prosecutors, such instructions should be:11; ✓ consistent with lawful authority; ✓ subject to established guidelines12 the actuality and the perception of prosecutorial independence.
-Any right of non-prosecutorial authorities to direct the institution of proceedings or to stop legally instituted proceedings should be exercised in similar fashion.
-"It is13 that prosecutor have14 independence or autonomy to take their decision regardless of15, in particular from the executive power of the State.
-Where such pressures can be and are 16 the prosecutor will not be able to protect 17, will not be able to respect the rule of law or human rights, and will be powerless to deal effectively with cases of corruption or 18 ".
+Norms and standards of the Guidelines on the Role of Prosecutors

-(Source: Speech of the President of the International Association of Prosecutors, James Hamilton, at the opening ceremony of the 18th Annual Conference of the International Association of Prosecutors, on the theme "The prosecutor and the rule of law", held in Moscow from 8 to 12 September 2013).
+States shall ensure that prosecutors are able1 without intimidation, hindrance, harassment,2 interference or unjustified exposure to civil,3 or other liability.
+In countries where prosecutors are4 with discretionary functions, the law or published 5 shall provide guidelines to enhance fairness and consistency of approach in taking decisions in the prosecution process, including6 or7 IAP Standards of Professional Responsibility and Statement of the Essential Duties and Rights of Prosecutors Independence • The use of8, when permitted in a particular jurisdiction, should be exercised independently and be free from9 If non-prosecutorial authorities have the right to give general or specific10 to prosecutors, such instructions should be: ✓ 11; ✓ consistent with lawful authority; ✓ subject to established guidelines12 the actuality and the perception of prosecutorial independence. • Any right of non-prosecutorial authorities to direct the institution of proceedings or to stop legally instituted proceedings should be exercised in similar fashion.
+"It is13 that prosecutors have 14 independence or autonomy to take their decisions regardless of15, in particular from the executive power of the State.
+Where such pressures can be and are16 the prosecutor will not be able to protect17, will not be able to respect the rule of law or human rights, and will be powerless to deal effectively with cases of corruption or18" (Source: Speech of the President of the International Association of Prosecutors, James Hamilton, at the opening ceremony of the 18th Annual Conference of the International Association of Prosecutors, on the theme "The prosecutor and the rule of law", held in Moscow from 8 to 12 September 2013).